Which slingshots are forbidden?

 6. Are HITX slingshots legal?

 Yes!
-All HITX slingshots are 100% legal to buy, 100% legal to carry and 100% legal to use.
+All HITX slingshots are 100% legal to purchase, carry, and use.
 There is no armrest mounted or mountable on the slingshots.
-Accordingly, the slingshots are NOT covered by the German Weapons Act.
+Therefore, these slingshots are NOT subject to German Weapons Law.

 Conclusion